 Wetlands provide incredibly vital habitat.
 They also clean and filter water, and store floodwater so that it doesn’t overwhelm communities downstream.
 Sometimes filling wetlands can’t be avoided.
 When that happens, the law requires protection and/or restoration of wetlands elsewhere to mitigate the damage.

-Audubon South Carolina has done some wetlands mitigation, catch as catch can.
-But soon we’ll designated an “umbrella mitigation bank” – which means a steady flow of cash to protect and/or restore wetlands that provide habitat for some of our state’s most vulnerable bird species.
+Over the years, Audubon South Carolina has protected nearly 7,000 acres of wetlands using mitigation funds.
+Soon we’ll be designated an official “umbrella mitigation bank” – which means a steady flow of cash to protect and/or restore wetlands that provide habitat for some of our state’s most vulnerable bird species.

 We’ll start with 770 acres at Beidler Forest that were ditched and drained years ago, then turned into an ecologically sterile tree farm.
 When we restore the natural hydrology, Prothonotary Warblers, Wood Ducks, Swallowtail Kites, Northern Waterthrushes, Belted Kingfishers, and other birds should return to the newly-functional wetlands.